Azure/azure-service-bus/samples/DotNet/Microsoft.Azure.ServiceBus/SendReceiveUsingMessageSenderReceiver/readme.md

 ## What will be accomplished
 In this tutorial, we will write a console application to send and receive messages to a ServiceBus queue using MessageSender and MessageReceiver.
-MessageSender and MessageReceiver APIs offer a more richer API surface in terms of being able to Defer Messages, Receive Deferred Messages, Peek Messages etc. Thus it allows the User a more granular control on processing of messages but that also means the User has to write more code to renew message locks, complete messages and define how to achieve a basic degree of concurrency while processing messages.
+MessageSender and MessageReceiver APIs offer a more richer API surface in terms of being able to Defer Messages, Receive Deferred Messages, Peek Messages etc. Thus it allows the User a more granular control on processing of messages than `QueueClient` but that also means the User has to write more code to renew message locks, complete messages and define how to achieve a basic degree of concurrency while processing messages.

 ## Prerequisites
 1. [.NET Core](https://www.microsoft.com/net/core)